31 Jan 30 Useful Things to Know Before You Travel to the Faroe Islands

 While many people come to the Faroes just to see the puffins, I think it is important to respect their habitat and give them their peace.
 There are many reasons to visit the Faroes and puffins are just one of the thousands.

 If you’re wanting to see puffins in the Faroes, do your research.
 Obviously, Mykines is prime territory for puffin sightings during the summer months, but you can also sometimes see them on Skuvoy and Streymoy and other islands.
-To find out more about puffin watching and birdwatching in general, click here to be taken to information, and even a downloadable birdwatching booklet.30 Super Useful Things to Know Before You Travel to the Faroe Islands! @visitfaroe @faroe_islands #faroeislands Click To Tweet
+To find out more about puffin watching and birdwatching in general, click here to be taken to information, and even a downloadable birdwatching booklet.
+You can also look at Faroe Islands tours which go to Mykines and a lot of the dirty work is already done for you!30 Super Useful Things to Know Before You Travel to the Faroe Islands! @visitfaroe @faroe_islands #faroeislands Click To Tweet

 8- You Now Need to Pay to go to Mykines